UdbhavPrasad072300/Stock-Price-Prediction-with-LSTMs/README.md

 # Stock-Price-Prediction-with-LSTMs-in-Keras

-Models built in PyTorch & Keras (Only results shown for PyTorch)
+Models built in PyTorch & Keras (Only results shown for PyTorch) Hyperparameters are constantly being tweaked, so dont think that one is better than the other

 Tableau is used for visualizing stocks (PDFs contain the Tableau Visualizations)